International Economics and Spanish, University of Arkansas-Fayetteville

 Blake helped to establish the Civil Rights Litigation unit at ArchCity, which has brought challenges to a variety of unlawful and predatory practices including debtors’ prisons, police misconduct, and inhumane jail conditions, among others.
 In the past few years, Blake and his colleagues have filed more than 50 civil rights cases in state and federal court, impacting upwards of 40,000 people in the St. Louis region.
 Blake also played a significant role in the class-action debtors’ prison case against the City of Jennings, Missouri that reached final settlement in December 2016.
 The landmark case provides a blueprint for permanent legal reform in the region’s courts and afforded monetary relief to hundreds of individuals who were jailed because of their inability to pay court debts.

-As the Executive Director of ArchCity Defenders, I have many responsibilities, including managing our growing and talented staff; exploring new opportunities for advocacy and systemic litigation; communicating the work and mission of ACD to students, supporters, fellow advocates, and media; and working with the Board and leadership to set strategic direction for the organization.
-But mostly, I am responsible for making sure that the dedicated team at ACD has everything it needs to provide the best holistic advocacy possible for our clients.
+As Executive Director, Blake manages ACD’s growing and talented staff; explores new opportunities for advocacy and systemic litigation; communicates the work and mission of ACD to students, supporters, fellow advocates, and media; and works with the Board and leadership to set the strategic direction for the organization.
+He is responsible for making sure that the dedicated team at ACD has everything it needs to provide the best holistic advocacy possible for our clients.

 I’m a Cubs fan in Cardinals land.
 I know more about the Golden Girls than you do.